Candyman (1992 film): Critical response

-On the review aggregator website Rotten Tomatoes, Candyman holds an approval rating of 79% based on 80 reviews and an average rating of 6.70/10.
-The site's critics consensus reads: "Though it ultimately sacrifices some mystery in the name of gory thrills, Candyman is a nuanced, effectively chilling tale that benefits from an interesting premise and some fine performances."
-On Metacritic, the film has a weighted average score of 61 out of 100, based on 15 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
+Critical reviews were mixed to positive.
+On Rotten Tomatoes, the film has a rating of 79%, and an average rating of 6.3/10.
+The critical consensus reads, "Though it ultimately sacrifices some mystery in the name of gory thrills, Candyman is a nuanced, effectively chilling tale that benefits from an interesting premise and some fine performances."
+On CinemaScore, it holds a "C+".

-Allmovie praised the film, calling it "haunting, intelligent and poetic" and "the finest Barker adaptation ever committed to film".
-Roger Ebert of the Chicago Sun-Times wrote, "Elements of the plot may not hold up in the clear light of day, but that didn't bother me much.
+Among the more positive reviews was Roger Ebert of the Chicago Sun-Times.
+He gave the film three stars out of a possible four, and praised the performances of Madsen and Lemmons and the subtle direction by Rose.
+Ebert wrote: "Elements of the plot may not hold up in the clear light of day, but that didn't bother me much.
 What I liked was a horror movie that was scaring me with ideas and gore, instead of simply with gore."
-Janet Maslin of The New York Times compared it to "an elaborate campfire story" with an "unusually high interest in social issues".
-Kevin Thomas of the Los Angeles Times called the film Clive Barker's "worst to date"—an ambitious, but pretentious film that "quickly becomes as repellent as it is preposterous."
-Variety called it "an upper-register horror item that delivers the requisite shocks and gore, but doesn't cheat or cop out."
+Janet Maslin of The New York Times compared it to "an elaborate campfire story" with an "unusually high interest in social issues", and also highlighted Madsen's performance and Glass's musical score.
+Allmovie called it "haunting, intelligent and poetic" and "the finest Barker adaptation ever committed to film".
 In a review for Channel 4 Candyman has been called "atmospheric and visually stimulating enough to satisfy gore-hounds", as well as an "intelligent social commentary".
 Slant Magazines Eric Henderson positively reviewed both the eponymous character and the leading actor: "Played by Tony Todd (and his velvety basso profundo voice), the Candyman is a svelte, sexual monument, far removed from the silent brutality of your average serial slasher."

+Kevin Thomas of the Los Angeles Times was more harsh in his review, and called the film Clive Barker's "worst to date"—an ambitious, but pretentious film that "quickly becomes as repellent as it is preposterous."